ninabuscemi/logo-generator/README.md

 3. Run npm install to install the required dependencies.
 4. Run the application using node index.js.

-To run the application, use the following command:

-node index.js
-The command line application will generate questions about your SVG logo: file name, text info, text color, logo shape, and logo color.

 ## Contributing

 Contributions to the ReadMe-Print Generator are welcome!
 If you find any issues or have suggestions for improvements, please submit a pull request.
 Make sure to follow the repository's code style and guidelines.